Geography of Albania: Central Mountain Range

 The terrain of the central mountain range is predominantly mountainous and extremely fragmented carved into its present shape by the glaciers of the last ice age.
 The region is dominated by three mountain ranges, each running from north-northeast to south-southwest, roughly parallel to the eastern border of Albania.

 The Korab Mountains are certainly the most striking feature of the physical geography of the region.
-They offer simultaneously the highest mountain of the country, the Mount Korab.
+They hold the highest mountain of the country, the Mount Korab.
 The mountains extends over 40 kilometres and covers an area of 560 square kilometres.
 Between the valleys of Shkumbin and Devoll rise the mountains that constitute to the Valamara Mountains, while farther north stretches the connected mountain massifs of Shebenik and Jabllanicë.

 The vast majority of the region's natural lakes are located in the southern half of the region and most of them are the product of a long contiguous history.
 The Lake of Ohrid lie adjacent to the border shared with North Macedonia.
 It is one of the oldest continuously existing lakes in the world with a unique biodiversity.
 Further south, well hidden among high mountains, extend the Lake of Prespa that is linked by a small channel with a sluice that separates the two lakes.